moorepants/dissertation/parameterstudy.rst

 project and this geometric outlook seems to be continually the main interest among bicycle enthusiasts and designers.
-Many bicycle designers focus on geometry as the primary design criterion for handling, in particular the head tube angle and trail, :ref:`Figure 1 <figBasicBicycleGeometry>`.
+Many bicycle designers focus on geometry as the primary design criterion for handling, in particular the head tube angle and trail, :ref:`Figure 8.1<figBasicBicycleGeometry>`.
 But wheelbase, front wheel diameter, frame/wheel alignment, and the rider position which is dictated by handlebar geometry are considered too.
 A browse through bicycle magazines and frame builder literature provide a wide range of opinions about